-Available-for-sale financial assets comprise the group's strategic investments in entities not qualifying as subsidiaries.
-They are carried at fair value with changes in fair value recognised directly in the consolidated statement of comprehensive income.
+Fair value through other comprehensive income financial assets comprise the group's strategic investments in entities not qualifying as subsidiaries.
+They are carried at fair value with changes in fair value recognised in other comprehensive income.
+The cumulative fair value gains and losses are held within retained earnings and are not treated as distributable.
 Fair value is determined with reference to published quoted prices in an active market.